cspinetta/kamon-servlet/README.md

 ### Setting up
+To enable `kamon-servlet` on your app all you need to do is to add the Kamon Filter:

+* For Servlet 2.5: [`kamon.servlet.v25.KamonFilterV25`][2]
+* For Servlet 3.x.x: [`kamon.servlet.v3.KamonFilterV3`][3]

+You should register it in the specific way your framework required.
+Otherwise, you need to configure it manually.
+Below there are some example.

 #### Servlet v3+

-To enable `kamon-servlet` on your app all you need to do is to add the Kamon filter `kamon.servlet.v3.KamonFilterV3` in your web app.
-A simple way is to introduce an `ApplicationContextListener`.
+You could programmatically register it using a `ServletContextListener`:

 ```java
 package kamon.servlet.v3.example;